Hiroaki-K4/PRML/probability_distribution/README.md

 p(\theta|\theta_0,m)=\frac{1}{2\pi I_0(m)}exp\left\{mcos(\theta-\theta_0) \right\} \tag{50}
 $$

-This is called the von Mises distribution. called circular normal distribution.
+This is called the von Mises distribution or circular normal distribution.
 In this formula, the parameter $\theta_0$ corresponds to the mean of the distribution.
-Another parameter, $m$, is known as the concentration parameter and is similar to the inverse variance of a Gaussian distribution.
+Another parameter, $m$ is known as the concentration parameter and is similar to the inverse variance of a Gaussian distribution.
 The normalization coefficient of Eq(50) is expressed as $I_0(m)$.
 This is a 0th-order modified Bessel function of the first kind, and is defined by the following equation.

 $$
 I_0(m)=\frac{1}{2\pi}\int_{0}^{2\pi}exp\left\{mcos\theta \right\}\text{d}\theta \tag{51}